artsy/artsy.github.io/_posts/2017-03-05-artsy-technology-stack-2017.md

 Artsy's Auctions business started with charity auctions.
 Charity auctions are simpler to map digitally: they have less bids, are more free form in terms of bid increments, have less artworks for sale, they happen slower and the people running them are less risk-averse as they tend to be one-off annual events instead of regular occurrences.
 We therefore modeled these Auctions inside the core API.
 As we started implementing commercial auctions with a real-time component (we call these "Live Auctions") the differences in the scale of the domain made it worth moving the logic around an auction into a separate micro-service.

-The core API for a commercial auction is a Scala micro-service that uses Akka for distributed computing.
+The core API for a commercial auction is a Scala micro-service that uses [Akka](http://akka.io) for distributed computing.
 It stores information in an append-only storage engine, based on Akka Persistence, with a small library we developed called [atomic-store](https://github.com/artsy/atomic-store).
 Communication with external clients can either be done via a REST API, or via WebSockets powered by Akka Distributed Pub/Sub.
 People visiting a Live Auction on the web are interacting with a [universal](https://medium.com/@mjackson/universal-javascript-4761051b7ae9#.ev1yd3juy) [React](https://facebook.github.io/react)+[Redux](http://redux.js.org) JavaScript app, served from an [Express](http://expressjs.com) server.
-Bidders visiting a Live Auction on iOS are interacting with a Swift application built with [interstellar](https://github.com/JensRavens/Interstellar), [Starscream](https://github.com/daltoniam/starscream) and [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON).
+Bidders visiting a Live Auction on iOS are interacting with a Swift application built with [Interstellar](https://github.com/JensRavens/Interstellar), [Starscream](https://github.com/daltoniam/starscream) and [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON).

 A more detailed overview of the Auctions stack can be found in [The Tech Behind Live Auction Integration](/blog/2016/08/09/the-tech-behind-live-auction-integration).

 ## Editorial

-We've built our own, lean editorial platform, which uses MongoDB and Express to serve a private JSON API consumed by our applications.
+We've built our own, lean editorial platform, which uses [MongoDB](https://www.mongodb.com) and [Express](http://expressjs.com) to serve a private JSON API consumed by our applications.
 This [code is open-source](https://github.com/artsy/positron).

 ## Data Pipeline